-Oil prices up 2% after output cut, but demand worries weigh
+Oil mixed as demand worries offset gains from output cut deal

-NEW YORK (Reuters) - Oil prices gained 2% on Monday following a record deal among oil producers to cut the rapid rise in supply, a muted impact on the market as the coronavirus pandemic hammers demand.
+NEW YORK (Reuters) - Oil prices were mixed on Monday, as the historic production-cut deal inked by major global oil producers was not enough to assuage existing worries about the demand destruction brought on by the coronavirus pandemic.

-The Organization of the Petroleum Exporting Countries, along with Russia and other countries - known as OPEC+ - agreed at the weekend to cut output by 9.7 million barrels per day (bpd) in May and June, representing about 10% of global supply.
+The Organization of the Petroleum Exporting Countries, along with Russia and other countries - known as OPEC+ - agreed over the weekend to cut output by 9.7 million barrels per day (bpd) in May and June, representing about 10% of global supply.

-In addition, several other countries will reduce output as well, in an estimated total cut of about 19.5 million bpd.
+In addition, several other countries will reduce output as well, for an estimated total cut of about 19.5 million bpd.

+“The oil market’s tepid response to the OPEC+ agreement appeared appropriate,” said Jim Ritterbusch, president of Ritterbusch and Associates in Galena, Illinois.
+“The deal looked like a last minute desperation attempt to throw a shock at the market but one that has failed thus far given the magnitude of demand deterioration.”

-That is expected to produce an overhang of supply for months or years even with the production cuts.
-That may limit oil-price gains, even after the OPEC+ deal, which took several days of negotiations to complete.
+That is expected to result in an overhang of supply for months or years even with the production cuts.
+That may limit oil-price gains even after the OPEC+ deal, which took several days of negotiations to complete.

-“The problem is that short-term hit to demand is likely around the 30 million bpd area, oversupplied conditions remain in place,” said Edward Moya, senior market analyst at OANDA in New York.
+“The problem is that the short-term hit to demand is likely around the 30 million bpd area, oversupplied conditions remain in place,” said Edward Moya, senior market analyst at OANDA in New York.
 “Crude demand will not return to normal levels until 2022.”

 Saudi Energy Minister Prince Abdulaziz bin Salman said nations in the G20 group had pledged to cut about 3.7 million bpd and that strategic reserves purchases would reach roughly 200 million barrels over the next couple of months, bringing the total reduction to about 19.5 million bpd.